-Once again, external pressures arising out of international processes, particularly at EU and OECD level, continue to drive corporate tax policy reform in Ireland.
-Ireland has, however, been proactive in engaging with these processes, and is fully committed to a successful implementation of reforms mandated at international level while, at the same time, continuing work on domestic reforms to retain Ireland's competitive edge.
+Once again, external commitments arising out of international processes, particularly at EU and OECD level, continue to drive corporate tax policy reform in Ireland.
+Ireland has been proactive in engaging with these processes, and is fully committed to a successful implementation of reforms mandated at international level.